omni-us/jsonargparse/DOCUMENTATION.rst

 Adding this class to a parser will work without issues.
 The :ref:`ast-resolver` in limited cases determines how to instantiate the original default.
 The parsing methods would provide a dict with ``class_path`` and ``init_args`` instead of the class instance.
+Furthermore, if :meth:`instantiate_classes
-Furthermore, if :py:meth:`.ArgumentParser.instantiate_classes` is used, a new instance of the class is created, thereby avoiding issues related to the mutability of the default.
+<.ArgumentParser.instantiate_classes>` is used, a new instance of the class is
+created, thereby avoiding issues related to the mutability of the default.

 Since the :ref:`ast-resolver` only supports limited cases, or when the source code is not available, a second approach is to use the special function